stephenhowell/Body-Blocks-site/index.md

 Body Blocks brings embodied interaction to Scratch programming through real-time pose detection with an Android phone (or a Kinect v2 sensor).
 Body Blocks works best with a laptop (Windows or Mac) and an Android Phone.

 Once you have installed and set up both the phone app and the desktop app, posing in front of your phone will send the positions of your head, hands etc. into Scratch.

-Move your body to control games and interactive projects!
+This means you can move your body to control games and interactive projects!

+Body Blocks (and its predecessor Kinect2Scratch) have been developed since 2011 by [Stephen Howell](https://showell.cloud).
 </div>

-# Set Up

 ## Download Body Blocks